-Preparing for the safe return of cruise
+Safe return of cruise

 - About the CLIA Member Cruise Lines Policy for COVID-19

 The Port provides two cruise terminals in Seattle, in partnership with Cruise Terminals of America and the cruise lines.
 Terminal enhancements deploy an additional layer of health measures with touchless technology, safety barriers, and social distancing.

 |Seattle-Tacoma International Airport (SEA), operated by the Port of Seattle, is just 30 minutes from downtown cruise terminals and is nationally recognized for its FlyHealthy@SEA travel safety operation.
 With Airport Council International (ACI) Airport Health Accreditation and Global Biorisk Advisory Council (GBAC) Facility Accreditation, this status assures your arrival in Seattle meets the highest and most current health travel standards.|